What to Wear Two-Stepping in Austin: A Real Guide

 Ready to actually go dancing?
 Check tonight's Austin honky-tonk schedule and find a lesson before the music starts.

-See tonight's schedule →
+See tonight's schedule →One more thing

 Austin honky-tonks are judgment-free.
 You will see people in everything from formal Western wear to jeans and a Target t-shirt.
 What matters is that you show up, that you treat the dance floor with respect, and that you have fun.
 Everything else is just details.